alex-richard-alisha/sdc-product-overview/README.md

 # Atelier: Database System Design, RESTful API
-Developed RESTful API and database for an inherited front-end E-Commerce codebase
+Developed RESTful API and database for an inherited front-end E-Commerce codebase with over 25M records in CSVs

 ### Tech